For more ELYSIUM’S PASSAGE Blog Post links, go to

 ‘No, not really,’ I said.
 ‘Well, okay, sure, still, I was wondering if you have any pictures of her.’

-‘I’m sure most men would find her more than acceptable,’ Eli said, ‘yet, as Mo suggested earlier, don’t let her soft feminine body and religious devotion deceive you.
+‘I’m sure most men would find her more than acceptable,’ Eli said.
+But as Mo suggested earlier, don’t let her soft feminine body and religious devotion deceive you.
 She wouldn’t hesitate to give you a swift knee to your balls if she thinks you have it coming.
 The problem is, it’s always the woman’s prerogative to determine when retribution is warranted.’

-‘Well yes,’ he said, ‘but considering your current state of existence, that might not be so bad since you’re outwardly spiritual and she’s inwardly spiritual.
+‘Well yes,’ he said, ‘although, considering your current state of existence, that might not be so bad since you’re outwardly spiritual while she’s inwardly so.
 You’re both high-spirited, each in your own way.
 Of course, it’s always possible one of you could trip up the whole affair.’

 ‘It happens all the time on earth where there seems to be a propensity to sabotage relationships long before they have a chance to mature,’ Mo said.
 ‘That’s why, when you return, it will be important for you to live by your heart and not just your mind.
 That’s what she is learning to do.’

-‘That’s because women are naturally more right-brained, yet that’s not me.
+‘That’s because women are naturally more right-brained; but that’s not me.
 I’m more factual, evidence-based.
 Besides, I’m not sure I’m interested in having my mind go to mush, where I start writing poetry and painting butterflies.
 Even if I did, how would that teach me anything?’

 ‘Women have their ways, as does Julianne,’ Eli said.

 ‘Of course, they do,’ I said.
 ‘We all know that, however, I make my living using my mind, not my heart.’